The Man in the High Castle (TV series): Release

 The first and second episodes were screened at a special Comic-Con event.
 The season premiered on November 20, 2015.
 The second season was released on December 16, 2016.
 The third season was released on October 5, 2018.
 The fourth season was released on November 15, 2019.

+As of 2026, the series is streaming on Amazon Prime and Netflix.

 Reception

 The pilot was Amazon's "most-watched since the original series development program began".
 The first season received critical acclaim.
 Rotten Tomatoes gives it an approval rating of 95% based on reviews from 62 critics, with an average rating of 7.5 out of 10.
 The site's critical consensus states, "By executive producer Ridley Scott, The Man in the High Castle is unlike anything else on TV, with an immediately engrossing plot driven by quickly developed characters in a fully realized post-WWII dystopia."
 Metacritic gives the first season a score of 77 out of 100, based on reviews from 30 critics, indicating "generally favorable reviews".

 Meredith Woerner from io9 wrote, "I can honestly say I loved this pilot.
 It's an impressive, streamlined undertaking of a fairly complicated and very beloved novel."
 Matt Fowler from IGN gave it 9.2 out of 10 and described the series as "a superb, frightening experience filled with unexpected twists and (some sci-fi) turns".
 Brian Moylan of The Guardian was positive and praised the convincing depiction as well as the complex and gripping plot.
 The Los Angeles Times described the pilot as "provocative" and "smartly adapted by The X-Files' Frank Spotnitz".
 The Daily Telegraph said it was "absorbing", and Wired called it "must-see viewing".
 Entertainment Weekly said it was "engrossing" and "a triumph in world-building", cheering, "The Man in the High Castle is king."
 After the season, Rolling Stone included it on a list of the 40 best science fiction television shows of all time.
 Amazon subsequently declared it the service's most-streamed original series and renewed it for a second season.